Alivelei/PerturbationMedVQA/README.md

 ## Install

-1. Clone this repository and navigate to CLS_adaptation folder
+1. Clone this repository and navigate to PerturbationMedVQA folder

    ```
    https://github.com/Alivelei/PerturbationMedVQA.git